robin-raymond/zax.io/except.md

 #### `except` and `catch` error handling with multiple `except` types

 Calling a function returning multiple `except` error results can be captured using the `catch` clause optionally without the valid return path ever executing.
 The `catch` and the `except` can be intermingled as desired.
+Catch can perform an "or" operation on the returned errors where any one error converting to `true` will cause the catch block to execute.

 ````zax
 print final : ()(...) = {